snabili/thermo_stability/Readme.md

 The same command can be used to hypertune RandomForest by replacing `LR_hypertune` with `RF_hypertune` (`cpu_time=159 sec`)

 Hypertunning DNN takes more `cpu_time` and `multiprocessing` cores was used.
-To run DNN hypertunning do:
+To run DNN hypertuning do:

 <pre> python scripts/multiprocessing_hypertune.py  </pre>

 The `cpu_time` for DNN run with three CPU cores varies from `1069.02 sec` to `653.09 sec`.

-The hyppertuned results are saved into log files, later are called by `classificaton.py`.
+The hypertuned results are saved into log files, later are called by `classificaton.py`.

 ### Diagnostic plots
 Metrics to make diagnostic plots to assess ML methods performance are the ROC AreaUnderCurve (`auc`), `accuracy`, and `F1-score`.
 To plot the effect of hyperparamter tuning for RandomForest & LogisticRegression and DNN two python codes are used.